UberGuidoZ/Flipper-SGDB/README.md

-# Flipper-SGDB
+# Flipper SubGHz Database
-Sub-GHz Database (like the IRDB) collection
+SubGHz Database collection (like the IRDB)!